 A few days into our stay, I met Michele, a server at a little vegan café I visited with Keegan.
 Michele noticed the Leica M2 slung around my shoulder, and we talked about medium and large format photography a little between dishes.
 She asked if I had Instagram and handed me her phone with the Instagram search field open, and we did the sort-of modern photographer’s handshake and mutually followed one another.
 I’m long past the days of trying to be active or popular on Instagram, but it’s still occasionally fun to be asked to take part in this little ritual, and I can always appreciate more creative friends.

-Michele’s focus is fine art portraiture on large format film, and while she has virtually no work publicly visible right now, believe me when I say it’s stunning.
-I’m eagerly waiting for a one of her projects to become available somewhere, whether in a website, a book, or as standalone prints.
+Michele’s focus is fine art portraiture on large format film, and her work is stunning.
+She’s on Instagram as @peach.miche, and has been featured on BOOOOOOOM, and I’m eagerly waiting for one of her projects to wind up in a book.

 Keegan and I were due to leave the city the next day, so Michele invited me to join her for breakfast before heading out.
 She drove us to a tucked-away trail outside of the city, parked in an unpaved section of grass and mud, and navigated us along wooden planks through the marsh to a massive oak tree, wooden rungs nailed to its side.
 “This is the oldest tree in Savannah,” she said.